 When Susan* moved to another country for a banking job, she never dreamed that in a short time, she would be running a spa for wealthy women because she had no prior training for this new profession.
 Now her clients get body scrubs and massages to the soothing strains of “Amazing Grace.”

 Her customers ply her for advice on how to become better wives, mothers, and citizens.
 The tips she shares come straight from the pages of the Bible and Ellen White’s writings, and she has a swelling list of clients who are lining up for more.

 Susan is on the front lines of mission in a part of the world where it’s difficult to communicate the gospel message.
-But a small number of Seventh-day Adventists are impacting their colleagues and clients by simply befriending people at their workplaces.
-“I want nothing more than for my life to share God,” Susan said.
+But a small number of Seventh-day Adventists are making an impact by simply befriending people at their workplaces.
+“I want nothing more for my life than to share God,” Susan said.

 Susan spent months researching the spa industry before opening the doors of her new business.
 Now she has a team of 10 employees, including 5 Adventist believers, who offer a full range of services to a regular clientele of more than 2,000 women.

 “Many people from back home ask me what I’m doing now, and they’re shocked to learn that I run a spa,” she said.
 “Actually, I’m surprised, too.
 But I feel good about it.
 I’m working with more clients than I ever imagined!
 We have a goal not only to serve people but also to bring them to God.”